Sofea393/fund.dgcomp-assignment3/README.md

-from pathlib import Path

-readme = """# Campusly — Student Timetable and Academic Planner
+# Campusly — Student Timetable and Academic Planner

 Campusly is a simple interactive student planner designed for engineering students.
 The program helps students set up their class timetable, track academic tasks, manage attendance records, and store absence or medical certificate submissions.